parniajabbari/bioinformatic-pipeline-for-Hofmeister-ions-series-analysis/Tutorial-README.md

 <img width="738" height="303" alt="image" src="https://github.com/user-attachments/assets/a7d08e81-66d9-497d-b1f4-57e0a6146b69" />

-Workflow for Metadata Extraction and Structural Analysis To systematically analyze protein-ion interactions involving Hofmeister series ions, we developed and executed an automated workflow within a High-Performance Computing (HPC) environment, using Bash scripting as well as Python programming.
+Workflow for Metadata Extraction and Structural Analysis To systematically analyze protein-ion interactions involving Hofmeister series ions, I developed and executed an automated workflow within a High-Performance Computing (HPC) environment, using Bash scripting as well as Python programming.

-This pipeline helps you study how ions (default: F) interact with proteins using PDB CIF files.
-You can replace F with other ions (Cl, Br, I, etc.) easily.
+This pipeline helps you study how ions interact with proteins using PDB CIF files.

 ■ Requirements
-Before starting, make sure you have installed: - Python 3.8+ - Packages: pip install biopython pandas matplotlib requests numpy - External tools: mkdssp (for secondary structure analysis)
+Before starting, make sure you have installed: - Python 3.8+ - Packages: pip install biopython pandas matplotlib requests numpy - External tools: mkdssp (for secondary structure analysis) and ProPka tool.

+■To run the pipeline for any ion, simply open your terminal (Bash/Linux) and provide the ion symbol as an argument.
+No need to edit the Python file — just change the ion symbol in the command.

+like:
+python3 1.metadata-Hofmeister-ions-series.py F

+Optionally, you can also add a custom output folder: python3 1.metadata-Hofmeister-ions-series.py F --output /path/to/output

 1. Extract Metadata & Download CIF Files
-Run: python metadata-Hofmeister-ions-series.py
+Run: python metadata-Hofmeister-ions-series.py ion symbol

 - Searches PDB for entries with your ion of interest (ION_SYMBOL in script). - Filters for high-resolution protein X-ray structures (≤2.0 Å).
 - Downloads CIF files into /ION/cif.
 - Creates ION_ion_information_filtered.csv with metadata + ion counts.